michael0401/date-utils/README.md

-#date-utils.js
+#js-dates.js

-date-utils.js is a utility module which provide functions for operating with linked list.
+js-dates.js is a utility module which provide functions for manipulating dates.
 It can be used both in the [node.js](http://nodejs.org) and browser.

 ##Download